jackyzha0/quartz/content/Meta/Moves/Paladin.md

 Ignore the Clumsy tag on armor you wear.
 ### Devout Virtues
 You adhere to a strict moral code that grants you power beyond that wielded by normal folk.
 Each virtue has a vow that must be kept and a boon it grants you.
 Choose two of the following virtues:
-- **Courage:** Refuse to let those who have power abuse it.
-While you physically stand in defense of another, they will not be targeted or harmed.
+- **Courage:** Refuse to let those who have power abuse it. <span class="move-trigger">While you physically stand in defense of another,</span> they will not be targeted or harmed.
-- **Honor:** Never harm the helpless or unaware.
-When you Decree an enemy to surrender or repent, you can treat a **6-** as a **7-9**.
+- **Honor:** Never harm the helpless or unaware. <span class="move-trigger">When you Decree an enemy to surrender or repent,</span> you can treat a **6-** as a **7-9**.
-- **Justice:** Suffer not a crime unpunished.
-When you question a captive or friendly individual, you know if they’re lying.
+- **Justice:** Suffer not a crime unpunished. <span class="move-trigger">When you question a captive or friendly individual,</span> you know if they’re lying.
-- **Loyalty:** Remain true to your word and to your allies.
-When you speak the truth, none can doubt you.
-They might deny it out loud, but in their hearts they recognize your conviction.
+- **Loyalty:** Remain true to your word and to your allies. <span class="move-trigger">When you speak the truth, none can doubt you.
+They might deny it out loud,</span> but in their hearts they recognize your conviction.
-- **Mercy:** Let no innocent creature suffer unaided in your presence.
-When you heal someone else, you are also healed of one condition.
+- **Mercy:** Let no innocent creature suffer unaided in your presence. <span class="move-trigger">When you heal someone else,</span> you are also healed of one condition.
 - **Purity:** Abstain from mortal pleasures and finery.
 You are immune to all maladies, such as poisons, diseases, and curses.
 ### Chains of Faith
 <span class="move-trigger">Whenever you fail to act in accordance to one of your Devout Virtues,</span> depending on the severity of your actions, you may lose access to that vow and its associated benefits until you atone for your